mitmedialab/prg-raise-playground/README.md

-# Scratch-like Coding Environment Boilerplate
+# ✨ Drag-and-Drop Coding Environment Boilerplate

-This is intended to be a repository that makes it simple to play with and deploy a Scratch-3.0-like GUI!
+This is intended to be a repository that makes it simple to play with and deploy a GUI based on Scratch-3.0 components!
 It may be handy for:

 - Developing prototype Scratch 3.0 extensions that don't fit within the current extension limitations
-- Experimenting with tweaks to the Scratch GUI
+- Experimenting with tweaks to the Scratch 3.0 GUI
 - Quickly deploying a fork of the Scratch 3.0 GUI

 It is not so great for:

-- Pushing small changes back to upstream Scratch often (it's possible, and this project retains the git history of the constituent sub-projects, but there's an extra messy step to get your work together for a pull request)
+- Pushing small changes back to upstream Scratch components often (it's possible, and this project retains the git history of the constituent sub-projects, but there's an extra messy step to get your work together for a pull request)

 It is structured as a monorepo, where the Scratch components you'll typically want to modify live within the repository so you can edit them all at once, manage their versions all in one place, and perform a simple static site deploy of the GUI with the synced dependencies.